BrandonW24/BrandonW24.github.io/projects/MiniPutt.md

 - Intuitive VR & PC Desktop Control Scheme
 - A fun spin on the normal mini-golf parr score system
 - Music Chooser & Audio Visualization
+- Dynamically scalable golf clubs for VR users of all heights

 ## Technologies Used
 - Unity